natharyan/CS-2467-CV-Final-Project/README.md

-# Week 1: Feature Detection, Matching, and Initial Pair Selection
+# Part 1: Feature Detection, Matching, and Initial Pair Selection

 ## Feature Detection and Extraction:
 We’ll first implement SIFT or ORB from scratch or using OpenCV functions to detect and extract keypoints and descriptors from the images.(done - left to integrate)(Manya)